 It goes without saying that there’s no “one size fits all” card strategy out there.
 However, among premium rewards cards, I think the Amex Gold Card is as close to that as it gets.
 Everyone has to eat, and the Amex Gold Card rewards that generously, whether you like to dine at restaurants, shop at supermarkets, or both.

-Amex Membership Rewards points are extremely valuable, and earning 4x points on restaurants and U.S. supermarkets (up to $25,000 per calendar year) is a return that’s not offered by any other card.
+Amex Membership Rewards points are extremely valuable, and earning 4x points on restaurants and U.S. supermarkets (up to $25,000 per calendar year and then 1x) is a return that’s not offered by any other card.

 Admittedly the card does have a $250 annual fee, which might be a deterrent to some.
 However, that fee is potentially almost entirely offset by the up to $240 in annual benefits you can get, between the $10 monthly dining benefit and the $10 monthly Uber Cash benefit: